 Different cannabinoids have different effects on medical conditions.
 So, the question is which are the best for glaucoma?

 As it turns out, cannabidiol (CBD), tetrahydrocannabinol (THC), and cannabigerol (CBG) all have great potential to relieve IOP.

-But, first, let’s start with THC.
+But let’s start with THC.

 The results were mind-blowing:

-Large majority of patients had a 25% reduction in intraocular pressure.
+The large majority of patients had a 25% reduction in intraocular pressure.

 Other cannabinoids, such as CBG, could have great potential in glaucoma treatment, especially when applied directly to the eye.
 This next big promising cannabinoid has proven to reduce eye pressure and raise the fluid drainage from the eye.

 Unfortunately, most of the strains today do not have significant amounts of CBG, so getting it may be hard.

 Whether you want to relieve anxiety, pain or depression, the right strain is out there.
 Use our online tool to narrow the search.

 As I’ve said earlier, marijuana is not a definitive, long-term cure for glaucoma, although it is an effective, natural treatment both in the short-term and for patients whose glaucoma has advanced.